 Werner brought himself upright.
 “I’m fine, Greta.
 Thank you.”

 A throb at his shoulder gave him pause, but he pulled through it without so much as a grimace.
 His shoulder was exposed to the cold air.
 A splotch of skin there was shiny and was a paler shade than the rest of his skin.

 “You need to rest, Werner!”
 Greta urged as she hovered over him, hands not quite touching.
 “I healed your injury the best I could, but I could’ve missed something.”

 Greta was a skilled Specialist Conductor.
 Her knowledge of the human body and deep understanding of how vitae particles affected it paired with her affinity for vitae had shot her skyward at the military academy.
 She passed her State Conducting Exam with flying colors but failed terribly at the military interviews which was why she found herself at her current post.
 A medical nurse serving on the eastern border.
 Wasted talent.
 It just went to show how important appearances were.
 Even if one had skill, if one did not have demeanor or appearance paired with it, it was fruitless.

 “Like I stated before.
 I am fine, Greta.
-Your work is always exceptional,” Werner returned.
+Your work is always exceptional,” Werner replied.
 “I need to give a report to the Captain.
 When will I be able to leave?”

 “That’s the first thing you say to someone you haven’t seen in over a year, Werner?”
-Gilbert stood arms crossed across from him now.
-The curtain was still billowing behind him from his entrance.
+Gilbert stood across from him now with crossed arms.
+The curtain still billowed behind him from his entrance.